SelennLamson/AITextGenerator/data/metadata/readme.md

 clean_data.json contains the raw metadata content.
-It is used to create a json file per book stored in the 'files' folder, whose structure is detailed below.
+It is used to create a json file per book stored in the 'files' folder, whose structure is detailed below. \
-We constructed the 'genre' ourselves, retrieved the text from Gutenberg, cleaned it and finally filtered the books based on the language and the genre (keep only those we are interested in - english & novels)
+We constructed the 'genre' metadata ourselves, retrieved the text from Gutenberg, cleaned it, associated it with the corresponding metadata and finally filtered the books based on language and genre (keep only those we are interested in - english & novels)